cpersona/Opine.Sample.Plugin/README.md

 ### Projections

 The CustomerProjection and CustomerSubscriptionProjections handle events and would be used to project data into respective tables in a database.
-These classes will be called when processing the "events" stream (-s option in launch.json).
+These classes are called when processing the "events" stream (-s option in launch.json).

 ### Message store